Luk-kar/eci-initiatives-radar-pipeline/data_pipeline/README.data_pipeline.md

 The package is organized around reusable scraping, extraction, merging data, and shared pipeline utilities, with dedicated modules for `initiatives`, `Commission responses`, and `follow-up` content.

+Try to "Don't be evil" and not abuse the EU servers, or you can be blocked for some time.

 ## Submodules

 - **[Scraper](./scraper/README.scraper.md)**: Orchestrates Selenium and BeautifulSoup to automate data collection and download raw HTML pages from ECI portals.